inqube-insight/Style-Master-File-Ref/03-Bill-of-Materials.md

 ### Error Correction

 On the COE Job Tracker, there is a job status 'Error Correction'.
 COE team can mark the job as 'Error Correction'.
-If the latest job sent against a Product ID is marked as 'Error Correction', when the 'Send BOM to COE' button is clicked, it would not send a new job to COE, but would rather amend the existing job adding a revised attachment to the same.
+If the latest job sent against a Product ID is marked as 'Error Correction', when the 'Send BOM to COE' button is clicked, it would not send a new job to COE, but would rather amend the existing job, adding a revised attachment to the same.